This post may contain affiliate links. Please read our disclosure policy.

-What is a Lemon Posset?
+What Is Lemon Posset?

 - Heavy Cream: is the thick and creamy base and creates the perfect texture.